 Cost of revenue primarily includes media and related costs, which consist of the cost to acquire traffic through the purchase of impressions, clicks or actions from publishers or third-party intermediaries, such as advertising exchanges, and technology costs that enable media acquisition.
 These media costs are used primarily to drive user traffic to the Company's and its clients' media properties.
 Cost of revenue additionally consists of indirect costs such as data verification, hosting and fulfillment costs.
 Cost of revenue is presented exclusive of depreciation and amortization expenses.

-(l) Advertising costs
+(I) Advertising costs

 Advertising costs are charged to operations as incurred.
-For the years ended December 31, 2020 and 2019, advertising costs, included in sales and marketing expenses, were \$835 and \$1,354, respectively.
+For the years ended December 31, 2021 and 2020, advertising costs, included in sales and marketing expenses, were \$661 and \$835, respectively.

 (m) Share-based compensation